 Before PC SNOWFLAKE took the stand, she was wished ‘Good Luck’, by the head of Professional Standards who was there who I refer to as PC BIASED.

-It was unbelievable, that the head of PSD who was in charge of the complaint against PC SNOWFLAKE, and who was fully appraised of the lies she had told and yet, PC BIASED still wished her ‘good luck while she took to the stand and told lies.
+It was unbelievable, that the head of PSD who was in charge of the complaint against PC SNOWFLAKE, and who was fully appraised of the lies she had told and yet, PC BIASED still wished her ‘good luck while she took to the stand and told a pack of lies.

 The officer was questioned on the stand and could not provide a shred of evidence to back her malicious statement.

 It must be said that if any police officer had reported that any man had gone to a school and intentionally ‘harassed’ parents of children, police, there would without any doubt be a police report and a log reference number.
-There was not a single shred of evidence, the officer made it all up.
+There was not a single shred of evidence, PC SNOWFLAKE made it all up.